-Short-term Rental Accommodations (STRA) are generally understood to refer to people renting their residence, or part of it, for short periods of time primarily through internet-based platforms such as Airbnb, VRBO and Kijiji.
+Short-term Rental Accommodations (STRA) refer to people renting their residence, or part of it, for short periods of time primarily through internet-based platforms such as Airbnb, VRBO and Kijiji.
 These platforms have grown significantly in number and popularity over the past five years.
 Today, STRA platforms are present in more than 190 countries and many municipalities are acting to regulate this activity.

 The Town does not currently regulate STRA and is working on a long-term model that would regulate STRAs in an effort to address the concerns of stakeholders.
 Staff is researching the matter, and public consultation will be a component of the proposed regulations.

 Zoning by-law 500 currently neither permits nor prohibits long-term rental accommodation of STRA as a land use.
-While the use cannot be legally prohibited it can be restricted by an amendment to the official plan and zoning by-law; and, regulated by a licencing by-law.
+While the use cannot be legally prohibited, it can be restricted by an amendment to the official plan and zoning by-law and regulated by a licensing by-law.